-Facts and data about scoliosis include:
+Facts about scoliosis

-Catching the beginning of scoliosis in children and teenagers ensures the most options for treating the curvature and slowing or stopping the progression.
-Children's bones are not yet fully hardened, so non-surgical treatments like bracing are frequently employed.
-These interventions attempt to correct existing abnormalities, and in severe cases to delay the need for surgery until the child is older.
+Diagnosing scoliosis in its early stages ensures the most options for treating the curvature and slowing or stopping the progression.
+Children's bones are not yet fully hardened, so non-surgical treatments like bracing may be used to prevent progression of the curvature.

-- Any lateral deviation in the spine (asymmetry)
+- Any side-to-side asymmetry in the spine

-- Shoulders at different heights
+- Shoulders that appear to be different heights

 What should you do if you suspect you or your child has scoliosis?